 **Medical exemptions are determined by B.C.
 Health Officials and BCCPA cannot guarantee any exemptions will be made.
 Learn more about scope of medical exemptions here.

 The program will be delivered over the course of 38 weeks, including 21 weeks for classroom theory and lab skills hours and 12 weeks for practice education.
 Training will be delivered three days a week for the classroom theory portion of the program, with varying clinical practice schedules.
 In total, the entire program consists of 780 hours of training.

 Through the onset and completion of the program and finding employment in the field, grant recipients will share their participant success story, which will be published to highlight how the program has benefitted them.
 Further, students will be expected to complete a mid-term program evaluation and final student outcomes survey.

-As a CWRG recipient, you will receive financial support for skills training and other eligible financial supports, to help eliminate any barriers and support your success in the program.
+As a CWRG recipient, you will receive financial support for skills training and other eligible training supports, to help eliminate any barriers and support your success in the program.

 The skills training funding for the HCA Program is up to $10,000 per participant.
-In addition, up to $5,000 in funds will be granted to each participant towards other financial supports for costs incurred from participation in the program, such as such as childcare, transportation and other expenses.
+In addition, up to $5,000 in funds will be granted to each participant towards other supports for costs incurred from participation in the program, such as such as childcare, transportation and other eligible training-related expenses.